Reggie Nelson

-Reggie Lee Nelson (born September 21, 1983) is a former American football safety.
-He played college football for the University of Florida, where he was a member of a national championship team and earned consensus All-American honors.
-He was drafted by the Jacksonville Jaguars in the first round of the 2007 NFL Draft and also played for the Cincinnati Bengals and Oakland Raiders.
+Reggie Lee Nelson (born September 21, 1983) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Florida Gators, winning a national championship and earning consensus All-American honors.
+He was selected by the Jacksonville Jaguars in the first round of the 2007 NFL draft and also played for the Cincinnati Bengals and Oakland Raiders.

-Early years
+Early life

 Nelson was born in Melbourne, Florida in 1983.
 He attended Palm Bay High School in Melbourne, and was a standout high school football player for the Palm Bay Pirates.
 He was teammates with Joe Cohen and Xavier Carter.
 Nelson was a two-time first-team All-State honoree, and helped lead Palm Bay to win Florida Class 4A state championship as a safety and return specialist in 2002.
 As a senior, Nelson averaged forty-five yards per punt return and 26.8 yards per kickoff return, totaling a state record 1,531 return yards.
 In 2007, four years after he graduated from high school, the Florida High School Athletic Association (FHSAA) named Nelson to its "All-Century Team," recognizing him as one of the thirty-three greatest Florida high school football players of the last 100 years.
 He was taught how to play football by Rob Robbins.